Charles Koerner: Tributes

-Jean Renoir called Koerner "an extraordinary man...
+Jean Renoir called him "an extraordinary man...
 I deeply regretted his unfortunate death.
 Had he not died, I believe I should have made twenty films for RKO.
 I would have worked all my life at RKO.
 He was a man who knew the business and the exploitation of the cinema, but at the same time conceded that one must experiment."

-Edward Dmytryk called Koerner "the best executive I have ever known.
+Edward Dmytryk called him "the best executive I have ever known.
 He made decisions quickly and firmly, he could be convinced, and he had the one truly great executive talent — once he delegated authority, he never interfered.
 Also, like all truly competent executives I have known, he always seemed to have plenty of time.
 Whenever I called his secretary with a request to see Koerner, the answer was either 'Come right up' or 'He’s got someone with him — can you come up in fifteen minutes?'
 How rare that is."